Evaluating and Negotiating an Offer

 - Pace of work

 - People in this location

 - Commuting time and cost

 - Relocation assistance

-Look for dental, vision, 401K (for-profit), 403g (non-profit), healthcare, and vacation/sick time options.
+Look for dental, vision, 401k (for-profit) or 403(b) (non-profit) retirement, healthcare, and vacation/sick time options.
 Take into account that sometimes benefits can be so great that they outweigh a lower salary offer.
 Make sure that your benefits package has full coverage for the items you need and not just partial coverage.
-Consider your future plans: For example, how will the benefits measure up if you want a family?
+Consider your future plans: For example, how will the benefits measure up for your family?